Willie Walsh (bishop)

-William "Willie" Walsh (born 16 January 1935) is an Irish former Roman Catholic prelate who served as Bishop of Killaloe between 1994 and 2010.
+William Walsh (16 January 1935 – 19 February 2025) was an Irish Roman Catholic prelate who served as Bishop of Killaloe between 1994 and 2010.

 Early life

-Walsh was born on 16 January 1935, the youngest of six children, near Roscrea, County Tipperary.
-He attended primary school in Corville National School and Roscrea Boys National School and secondary school as a boarder in St Flannan's College.
+Walsh was born in Glenbeha, Roscrea, County Tipperary on 16 January 1935, the youngest of six children to William and Ellen Walsh.
+He attended primary school in Corville National School and Roscrea Boys National School and secondary school as a boarder in St Flannan's College, where he sat his Leaving Certificate in 1952.

 Walsh won a scholarship to St Patrick's College, Maynooth, obtaining a bachelor's degree in science while studying for the priesthood.
-He completed his theology studies at the Pontifical Irish College, and was ordained to the priesthood by Archbishop Luigi Traglia on 21 February 1959 in the Archbasilica of Saint John Lateran.
+He completed his theology studies at the Pontifical Irish College, Rome, and was ordained to the priesthood by Archbishop Luigi Traglia on 21 February 1959 in the Archbasilica of Saint John Lateran.

 Presbyteral ministry

 Following his ordination, Walsh returned to the Pontifical Lateran University to complete a doctorate in canon law.
-On his return to Ireland, he was appointed to the staff of Coláiste Éinde, Salthill, while studying for a higher diploma in education at University College, Galway.
+On his return to Ireland in 1962, he was appointed to the staff of Coláiste Éinde, Salthill, while studying for a higher diploma in education at University College, Galway.

 Walsh was appointed to the staff of St Flannan's College in 1963, where he taught mathematics, science, physics and religion.
 He was also involved in the foundation of the Catholic Marriage Advisory Council in the Diocese of Killaloe in 1970, working with marriage tribunals at diocesan, regional and national levels.
-He has been involved in coaching hurling teams at all levels, coaching St Flannan's College to five Dr Harty Cup and Dr Croke Cup titles between 1976 and 1987, and Éire Óg to the Clare Senior Hurling Championship in 1990.
+He was involved in coaching hurling teams at all levels, coaching St Flannan's College to five Dr Harty Cup and Dr Croke Cup titles between 1976 and 1987, and Éire Óg to the Clare Senior Hurling Championship in 1990.

 Walsh was appointed curate at Ennis Cathedral in 1988, and subsequently administrator in 1990, a position he held until his appointment as coadjutor bishop of Killaloe on 21 June 1994.
 Following the sudden death of Michael Harty on 8 August 1994, Walsh succeeded to the see, and was ordained as Bishop of Killaloe by the Archbishop of Cashel-Emly, Dermot Clifford, on 2 October in the Cathedral of Saints Peter and Paul, Ennis.